UseMuffin/Footprint/README.md

 ### Behavior

-To use the included behavior to automatically update the `created_by` and `updated_by` fields of a record for example, add the following to your table's `initialize()` method:
+To use the included behavior to automatically update the `created_by` and `modified_by` fields of a record for example, add the following to your table's `initialize()` method:

 ```php